 Identity simplifies users' authentication and onboarding at the macOS login window.
-With Addigy Identity, your users will be able to use the same authentication they use across your environment on their MacOS systems as well.
-No extra configuration on the Identity Provider side necessary.
+With Identity, your users will be able to use the same authentication they use across your environment on their macOS devices.
+There is no extra configuration on the identity provider side necessary.

 Just-In-Time User Creation